-If you retire before age 62 you may elect the level income option.
+If you retire before age 62, you may elect the level income option.
 Under this option, your pension benefit is increased until age 62 and is decreased after age 62 so that your combined income from the Plan and Social Security is approximately level throughout your retirement.
-Note: If you are receiving Social Security due to disability prior to age 62, you may still elect the level income option at time of retirement.
-However, your pension benefit will reduce at age 62 resulting in an actual decrease in overall income.
+Note: If you are receiving Social Security due to disability before age 62, you may still elect the level income option at the time of retirement.
+However, your pension benefit will reduce at age 62, resulting in an actual decrease in overall income.

-The Social Security amount used in the level income calculation is not your actual amount but is an estimate based on annual Social Security Look-Up Tables using your age and earnings for the last calendar year as a full-time Employee.
+The Social Security amount used in the level income calculation is not your actual amount but an estimate based on annual Social Security look-up tables using your age and earnings for the last calendar year as a full-time employee.